culturepulse/community-synchronizer/README.md

-# MongoDB Scraper 📝
+# Strapi synchronizer 📝

-Script for scraping specific content from Mongo database to write results to google sheet.
+Script for scraping specific content from Mongo database to write results to Google sheet and synchronise them to the Strapi CMS.

 ## Dependencies